London Museum of Water & Steam: Locomotives

-The museum's most striking feature is its 200 ft high Victorian standpipe tower.
-This is not a chimney stack; it houses two systems of vertical pipes through which water was pumped before it entered the mains water supply.
-The brick tower, of Italianate design, was constructed in 1867 to replace an earlier open metal lattice structure.
-It is a Grade I listed building.
-The tower is rarely open to the Public.

 Use in television

-The museum has been a filming location for episodes of TV serials including EastEnders, The Bill, Doctor Who ("Remembrance of the Daleks") and Industrial Age.
+The museum has been a filming location for episodes of TV serials including The Kenny Everett Video Show, EastEnders, The Bill, Doctor Who ("Remembrance of the Daleks") and Industrial Age.
 As well as many music videos and feature films, including Jude Law's The Wisdom of Crocodiles, it was also used as the location for the 1991-1995 title sequence of the BBC music show Top of the Pops.
 After relaunching in 2014, the museum became a filming location for the fourth episode of the TV series PREMature.